libreworks/shady-island/docs/api/README.md

 The IDs of the security groups associated with the task or service.

 If you don't specify a security group, the default security group for the VPC is used.
-There's a limit of 5 security groups that can be specified per `AwsVpcConfiguration` .
+There's a limit of 5 security groups that can be specified per `awsvpcConfiguration` .

 > All specified security groups must be from the same VPC.